gvwilson/thirdbit/_posts/2012/2012-01-29-terminology.md

 original: swc
 title: Terminology
 ---
-<p>Before going further with the <a href="{{site.baseurl}}/blog/2012/01/take-out-agile-and-add-what.html">redesign of the Software Carpentry curriculum</a>, I need to define a few terms and their relationships.
-These definitions refer to another post on <a href="{{site.baseurl}}/blog/2012/01/learners-and-their-needs.html">learners and their needs</a>, which you may want to read first.</p>
+<p>Before going further with the redesign of the Software Carpentry curriculum, I need to define a few terms and their relationships.
+These definitions refer to another post on learners and their needs, which you may want to read first.</p>
 <ul>
 <li>A <em>concept</em> is an atom of learning.
 It can be a <em>fact</em> (e.g., what a call stack is), a <em>technique</em> (e.g., how to pass parameters to a function), or a <em>rule</em> (e.g., when to copy data).</li>
 <li>An <em>association</em> is any connection between two concepts.
 Obviously, all concepts in a topic should be strongly associated.</li>